Rewatching ST:TNG after a 20-year break.

 I never saw this whole episode before, but it draws on so many familiar Trek tropes that I felt like I had.
-None of the plot twists really surprised me, other than the sequence of shots showing children disappearing from their classrooms and living quarters.
+None of the plot twists really surprised me, other than the early sequence showing children disappearing from their classrooms and living quarters.
 The young actors, including Wil Wheaton as Wesley, did a good job, and tiny little redheaded Alexandra (played by twins Jessica and Vanessa Bova) was just adorable.

 Troi mentioned that she sensed “thousands of minds,” but other than a glimpse of a generic purple-sky backdrop through the windows and maybe 10 Aldeans, this episode doesn’t show us much of this mythical ancient civilization — not even a matte painting.
 However, what with the 10 Aldeans, the 6 guest children, their parents back on the Enterprise, and extras in the hallways, a classroom, and on the bridge, I guess they put their budget into casting rather than world-building.

 The muted browns and oranges of the Aldeans nicely contrasted with the brighter colors of the Enterprise children.
 The design of the master computer control console looked pretty good (I’m a sucker for hexagons), even though most of the light-up displays were obviously static stencils.
 And a final scene, which revealed a massive glowing shield generator core, was visually impressive, with its hints of walkways and girders.
 I was surprised to learn it was just a creatively-lit model hung close to the camera.
 So, while the presentation is underwhelming, I see a lot of attention to details that helped me to believe I was watching Enterprise children being made to feel at home in a different culture.